LCEMP/LCEMP-Server/README.md

 # LCEMP Dedicated Server

 A dedicated server for Legacy Console Edition.
 This allows you to host a standalone server for LCE.
+Supports a maximum of 32 players and Voice Chat. (max 8 players for now)

 ## Building